urbit/docs/tutorials/arvo/ames.md

 state and handles I/O with Unix, among other things.
 The Serf only ever talks to the King, while the King talks with both the Serf and Unix.

-### Ames
+### Ames I/O submodule

 The King has several submodules, one of them being an Ames I/O submodule.
-This submodule is responsible for wrapping outgoing Ames packets as UDP packets, and looking at incoming UDP packets handed to it by Unix to ensure that they are valid Ames packets.
-It also maintains an incoming and outgoing packet queue.
+This submodule is responsible for wrapping outgoing Ames packets as UDP packets, and unwrapping incoming UDP packets into Ames packets and forwarding them to the worker.
+It also maintains an incoming packet queue.

 This division is summarized in the following diagram, describing how `~bacbel-tagfeb` requests a subscription to the `recipes` notebook of